syncfusion-content/ej2-angular-docs/ej2-angular/grid/print.md

 ## Retain grid styles while printing

-The Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Data Grid provides a [beforePrint](https://ej2.syncfusion.com/angular/documentation/api/grid#beforeprint) event that enables customization of the grid's appearance and styles before printing.
+The Angular Data Grid provides a [beforePrint](https://ej2.syncfusion.com/angular/documentation/api/grid#beforeprint) event that enables customization of the grid's appearance and styles before printing.
 Handling this event ensures the grid retains its styles and appearance in the printed output.

 {% tabs %}
 {% highlight ts tabtitle="app.component.ts" %}